-So, the Feeding (a nutrition plan) for Pregnant Women should provide a nutritious Food that can satisfy the needs of a mother and a child.
+So, Feeding (a nutrition plan) for Pregnant Women should provide nutritious Food that can satisfy the needs of a mother and a child.

 This allows a woman to avoid Weight Gain.